somedatapacket/docs.humio.com/content/configuration/_index.md

 FLUSH_BLOCK_SECONDS=1800

 # Desired number of blocks (each ~1MB before compression) in a final segment after merge
-# Segments will get closed earlier if expried due to MAX_HOURS_SEGMENT_OPEN.
+# Segments will get closed earlier if expired due to MAX_HOURS_SEGMENT_OPEN.
+# Defaults to 2000.
 BLOCKS_PER_SEGMENT=2000

+# Desired number of blocks (each ~1MB before compression)
+# in a mini-segment before merge.
+Defaults to 64.
+# Mini-segments will get closed earlier if expired due to FLUSH_BLOCK_SECONDS
+#BLOCKS_PER_MINISEGMENT=64

 # Select roles for node, with current options being "all" or
 # "httponly".
 The latter allows the node to avoid spending cpu time on